At a Glance

-Ask students to review any text related to the unit of study, including work on the walls of the classroom, journal entries, primary source documents, and the text itself.
+Ask students to review a text, or multiple texts, related to the unit of study, including work on the walls of the classroom, journal entries, primary source documents, and the text itself.
 As students look over these texts, have them record words, phrases, or quotations that are particularly interesting or meaningful.
-We recommend that they identify between 15-20 different words or phrases so that they have plenty of ideas from which to choose when composing their poem.
+We recommend that they identify between 15 and 20 different words or phrases so that they have plenty of ideas from which to choose when composing their poems.

 Found poems only use words that have been collected from other sources.
 So, once students have selected a theme and a message, they may need to review their materials again to collect additional language.